Is Your Mattress Toxic? Here’s How to Find Out

 Best non-toxic vegan mattress: Avocado Vegan Mattress

 Many organic mattresses are made with wool, but not this certified organic cotton and latex hybrid mattress.
 This non-toxic mattress is so animal-friendly that it’s actually PETA-approved.
 It also meets all federal flammability standards.
 And did we mention that it’s super comfy?
 Great for back and stomach sleepers, as well as tall side sleepers, the Avocado boasts 1,414 individually tuned, tempered steel coils, artfully arranged in five ergonomic zones.
-If you’re on a budget, find out the best month to buy a mattress—as well as 44 other household necessities.
+One of our editors upgraded to a non-toxic mattress for better health.
+Read her Avocado Green mattress review.

 Best non-toxic mattress that gives back: Awara Organic Luxury Hybrid Mattress